-For each group (excluding user programmable DMEs), for schematic patterns and numbers, see the appendix "DME Wipe Pattern List" (Volume 2).
+For each group (excluding user programmable DMEs), for schematic patterns and numbers, see "DME Wipe Pattern List" in Appendix (Volume 1) (page 500).
 The black part of the pattern represents the old video, and the white part the new video, with the wipe taking place in the direction of the arrow.